S. M. Shrinagesh: Later career

-During the Second World War, from 17 December 1942 till 28 August 1945, Shrinagesh was the Commanding Officer of the 6/19th Hyderabad Regiment (now 6th Kumaon).
-He then officiated as the Brigade Commander of the 64th Indian Infantry Brigade of the 19th Indian (Dagger) Division in Burma from August 1945.
-He was selected to go to Germany as Deputy Chief of the Indian Military Mission in November 1945.
-In that capacity, he also worked as the Economic Adviser & Consul looking after the interests of Indian nationals in Germany and locating missing Prisoners of War (POWs).
+During the Second World War, from 17 December 1942 till 28 August 1945, Shrinagesh was the commanding officer of the 6/19th Hyderabad Regiment (now 6th Kumaon).
+He then officiated as the brigade commander of the 64th Indian Infantry Brigade of the 19th Indian (Dagger) Division in Burma from August 1945.
+He was selected to go to Germany as deputy chief of the Indian Military Mission in November 1945.
+In that capacity, he also worked as the economic adviser and consul looking after the interests of Indian nationals in Germany and locating missing Prisoners of War (POWs).

-He was then appointed the first Indian Commandant of the Kumaon Regimental Centre in Agra on 2 October 1946 and served in that capacity till 12 December 1946.
+He was then appointed the first Indian commandant of the Kumaon Regimental Centre in Agra on 2 October 1946 and served in that capacity till 12 December 1946.
 He was then chosen to lead the 268th Infantry Brigade British Commonwealth Occupation Force (BCOF) in post World War II Japan and served in that post till 1947.
-He was also Brigade Commander of the famous Lushai Brigade in Burma in 1947.
+He was also brigade commander of the famous Lushai Brigade in Burma in 1947.

-On his return from Japan, he was promoted to acting Major-General on 3 September 1947 and was appointed the General Officer Commanding of the Madras Area.
-From January 1948, he was appointed the Adjutant General at the Army Headquarters and held that post till August of the same year.
-Promoted to acting Lieutenant-General, he also commanded the 5th Corps (later designated as 15th Corps).
+On his return from Japan, he was promoted to acting major-general on 15 September 1947 and was appointed the general officer commanding of the Madras Area.
+From January 1948, he was appointed the adjutant general at the Army Headquarters and held that post till August of the same year.
+Promoted to acting lieutenant-general, he also commanded the 5th Corps (later designated as 15th Corps).
 He was appointed the overall commander of all troops in Jammu & Kashmir during the 1947–48 Indo-Pak War and held this command till the ceasefire on 1 January 1949.
-He was chosen as the GOC-in-C Western Command on 15 January 1949 and promoted to the substantive rank of Lieutenant General in 1950.
+He was chosen as the GOC-in-C Western Command on 15 January 1949 and promoted to the substantive rank of lieutenant general in 1950.
 He was then appointed the GOC-in-C Southern Command and held that post, till he assumed charge as the Army Chief on 14 May 1955.
 He was decorated with the U.S. Legion of Merit in September 1955.

 General Shrinagesh retired on 7 May 1957, completing 34 years of distinguished military service.
-Post retirement, he served as the Governor of Assam from 1959 to 1962, then as the Governor of Andhra Pradesh from 1962 to 1964 and finally as Governor of Mysore (now Karnataka) from 1964 to 1965.
-From 1957 to 1959, he also served as the Principal of the Administrative Staff College in Hyderabad.
+Post retirement, he served as the governor of Assam from 1959 to 1962, then as the governor of Andhra Pradesh from 1962 to 1964 and finally as Governor of Mysore (now Karnataka) from 1964 to 1965.
+From 1957 to 1959, he also served as the principal of the Administrative Staff College in Hyderabad.